- Tip #1. Clear Criteria = Clear Result

 It is not limited to bug-fixing, and developers share their insights and alternative coding techniques, provide explanations and guidance on how to enhance code quality;

-It includes retrospectives, as when the team members reflect on the code review process together, they find ways to improve the reviews, hence the code, over time
+It includes retrospectives, as when the team members reflect on the code review process together, they continually refine best practices for code review, improving the code quality over time.

 Arranging Code Reviews: Who is Responsible?